 Even if you cannot attend either of the meetings you are still invited to contribute your response in writing and send it to Synod@cliftondiocese.com.

 Please do pray about this and invoke the Holy Spirit to guide you in your responses.

 Director for the Department of Adult Education and Evangelisation

 This page has information about our Parish's work for the synod.

-A synod is not just a simple gathering together of opinions of the faithful, leading to a report some time down the line.
+A synod is not just a survey of opinions of the faithful, leading to a report some time down the line.
 Nor is it a parliament or representative body, as in other denominations.
 It is a journeying together, not an event, and all are invited to participate through prayer, discussion and above all, listening to one another, for the entire time of the synod.
 This is best done in meetings, in groups of perhaps 6, led by a facilitator.
 Everyone will have the chance to speak for 2 minutes, about issues relevant to the synod, and there will be no discussion or argument.
 The focus as asked of us by Pope Francis is to listen to each other.
 Every point made was noted down, these notes went forward to be collated into our Parish response to the synod.

 Every session of the Second Vatican Council began with the prayer Adsumus Sancte Spiritus, the first word of the Latin original meaning, “We stand before You, Holy Spirit,” which has been historically used at Councils, Synods and other Church gatherings for hundreds of years, being attributed to Saint Isidore of Seville (c.
 560 - 4 April 636).
 As we are called to embrace this synodal path of the Synod 2021-2023, this prayer invites the Holy Spirit to operate within us so that we may be a community and a people of grace.
 For the Synod 2021-2023, we propose to use this simplified version, so that any group or liturgical assembly can pray more easily.